Skip to main content

 New Fact-Checking Projects Focus on Combating COVID-19 Misinformation

 With information about COVID-19 rapidly circulating online, it can be difficult to determine what’s true and what’s not.
 Social media has made it even easier for misinformation and disinformation to spread unchecked.
-Knowing whether a claim or a source is reputable can be daunting, even for the savviest media consumers.
-As the UW-Madison community of students, faculty and staff begin to plan their return to campus, having a verified and reliable source for information will be crucial to maintaining everyone’s health and safety.
-One such source is the COVID-19 Wisconsin Connect app.
-Developed by a collaboration of campus groups, COVID-19 … Continue reading
+Knowing whether a …

 New HITS publication “Potential Influences of the COVID-19 Pandemic on Drug Use and HIV Care”